ovidiugabriel/lwfront/coral.md

 ###### Simple quote operator equivalence

 There is an obvious equivalence between `%list` and `'` operator.
 And their effect is the same - to prevent the applicative behavior in list expressions.
+This is done by duplicating the head of the list.

 ```
 > (define x '(+ 1 2)) ; 1 + 2 in holding form